xkazm04/guides-virtual/docs/How-to-support-fiat-currencies.md

 ```
 ---
 ## Typical integration steps
 Due to legislative restrictions, it is impossible to integrate Tatum directly into a specific bank or card processor to read and perform bank transactions.
-Bank integration must be done in your application and reflect your bank operations into Tatum.
+The bank integration must be done in your application and reflect your bank operations into Tatum.

 The typical flow is as follows: